Roy Walsh: IRA activity

 Before the bomb went off Walsh along with nine other members of his team were caught trying to leave the country at Heathrow Airport and detained there and then.
-The bomb at the Old Bailey exploded at 14:49 pm and injured between 180 - 200 people, one person died of a heart attack attributed to the bomb.
+The bomb at the Old Bailey exploded at 14:49 pm and injured between 180–200 people, one person died of a heart attack attributed to the bomb.

-At his trial on 14 November 1973 Roy Walsh received life imprisonment for the bombings and 20 years for conspiracy along with seven other IRA volunteers.
+At his trial on 14 November 1973, Roy Walsh received life imprisonment for the bombings and 20 years for conspiracy along with seven other IRA volunteers.

 Walsh along with several other IRA prisoners and dozens of inmates was involved in the Albany Prison Riot of May 1983.
 Several prisoners, prison officers and one warder received minor injuries during the riot.

 Release

-Walsh was released in 1994 after serving nearly 21 years in English prisons, making him one of the longest serving IRA prisoners in an English jail.
-Only the members of the Provisional IRA's Balcombe Street Gang served longer sentences.
+Walsh was released in 1994, after having served nearly 21 years in English prisons, making him one of the longest serving IRA prisoners in an English jail.
+Only the members of the Balcombe Street Gang served longer sentences.

-When interviewed by journalist Peter Taylor, Walsh said about the bombing:

-"I was shocked that there was so many casualties because our intention was never, never to injure anyone...We believed our warnings were adequate.
-We thought an hour was plenty of time.
-We gave the description of the cars, their registration numbers and where they were parked.
-I think it was the slowness of the police reactions that caused the injuries."
+In an interview with Peter Taylor, Walsh said that he was "shocked that there was so many casualties because our intention was never, never to injure anyone" and that given the warnings, "it was the slowness of the police reactions that caused the injuries."
+He stated that he did not regret his involvement, but regretted getting caught.

-When asked if he had any regret he said:

-"No. The only regret I've got is getting caught, and I would say every Republican prisoner regrets getting caught.
-For actually doing what I did, no, I've no regrets.
+Walsh died in Belfast on 16 October 2024, aged 75.